Wil Myers Player Props: Reds vs. Pirates

 Wil Myers At The Plate

-- Myers has two doubles, two home runs and seven walks while hitting .214.
+- Myers is hitting .203 with two doubles, two home runs and seven walks.

-- He has homered in one of 19 games, and in 2.6% of his plate appearances.
+- He has hit a long ball in one of 20 games, and in 2.5% of his plate appearances.

-- Myers has driven in a run in four games this season (21.1%), including two games with multiple runs batted in.
+- In four games this season (20.0%), Myers has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run five times this season (26.3%), including one multi-run game.
+- He has scored at least once five times this season (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.